Tutorial#

 Attention

-We have not needed to redefine __init__, or __repr__ as the new class inherits these from QuadraticExpression due to this statement:
+There is no need to redefine __init__, or __repr__ as the new class inherits these from QuadraticExpression due to this statement:

 class QuadraticExpressionWithAllRoots(QuadraticExpression):